 • Consequential and incidental damages, including foreseeable losses caused by the breach

-• Compensatory damages, which reimburse actual provable losses
+• Compensatory damages, which reimburse actual provable losses.

 There are other forms of damages available, and Texas law also allows recovery of attorneys’ fees if you win your breach of contract action and recover damages.

-If Someone Breached a Business Contract With You, Consult a Houston Business Lawyer
+If Someone Breached a Business Contract with You, Consult a Houston Business Lawyer

 If you believe that someone with whom you have been doing business has breached a contract, the lawyers of Weisblatt Law Firm, LLC, can help.
 Weisblatt Law Firm routinely represents clients who are involved in business disputes and can help you with yours.
-If you face such a business situation, contact us (713) 666-1981, or through our online contact form.

 Houston Business Contracts Attorney